nzewdie12/cloud-notes/02-linux-basics/commands.md

     - dpkg -s : does something simmilar
   - 'apt remove [package} -> remove package
     - 'apt autoremove' -> removes unused packages.
+    - apt purge -> removes configuration file and all traces of the packages
 - `install` and `update` are used to manage packages.
+- 'apt-cache search [package_name]-> to find packgage
 ---

 ## File and Directory Navigation